lansinghd/ADVi3pp-User-Manual/README.md

 ## Compatibility

-Currently, **ADVi3++** is only compatible with Wanhao Duplicator i3 Plus version 1 printers and their clones.
+Currently, **ADVi3++** is only compatible with the Wanhao Duplicator i3 Plus version 1 printer and its clones.
 Version 2 (aka Wanhao Duplicator i3 Plus **Mark II**) will be supported in a future release.

-**ADVi3++** is not compatible with printers that do not have a similar LCD panel (DGUS DWIN), i.e. it is not compatible with previous versions of Duplicator i3, with i3 Mini, etc.
+**ADVi3++** is not compatible with printers that do not have a similar LCD panel (DGUS DWIN), i.e. it is not compatible with previous versions of Duplicator i3, i3 Mini, etc.

 ## Source Code